Ramiro Suárez Corzo

-Ramiro Suárez Corzo (born in Encino, Santander in 1960) is a Colombian politician.
+Ramiro Suárez Corzo (born in Enciso, Santander in 1960) is a Colombian politician.
 Former Mayor of the Colombian city of Cúcuta, Norte de Santander and actually is a convicted Murderer.

 Early life

-Suárez-Corzo was born in Encino, Santander Department to a humble family.
+Suárez-Corzo was born in Enciso, Santander Department to a humble family.
 He started working at a very young age.
-At age 11 he left Encino to Bogotá where he worked on many jobs, including automotive maintenance.
+At age 11 he left Enciso to Bogotá where he worked on many jobs, including automotive maintenance.
 In the mid 1970s he then moved to Cúcuta where he worked in construction, security guard, cab driver and neighborhood community leader.

 He later became chauffeur of a congressman named Mario Said Lamk Valencia member of the National Salvation Movement led by conservative leader Álvaro Gómez Hurtado.
 During this time (1982) he became good friends with Ángel Uriel García, then Municipal Secretary of Finance and Jorge García Herreros one of the most influential conservative politicians in the region.
 For the 2001 elections Suárez had increased his political influence and power and supported Manuel Guillermo Mora for mayor of Cúcuta, office for which Mora was ultimately elected.
 In 2003 Suárez then run for Mayor of Cúcuta and was popularly elected with 127,800 votes.